alephium/www/src/content/blog/Alephium-s-APS-Eliminating-EVM-Token-Approval-Risks-5407e7e70a33/index.md

 The APS built on Alephium provides several tools to improve the security of the transactions, generating multiple benefits for developers and users alike.
 When comparing APS with EVM’s asset approval mechanism:

-- <span id="e90c">**Assets Flow:** In Ethereum, assets are managed by contracts, and approvals need to be pre-requested separately, breaking the transfer flow.
+- **Assets Flow:** In Ethereum, assets are managed by contracts, and approvals need to be pre-requested separately, breaking the transfer flow.
 In Alephium, funds can be sent (approval and transfer) using one transaction.
-It contains a TxScript using the APS functions, which manages the flow of funds together with smart contracts.</span>
+It contains a TxScript using the APS functions, which manages the flow of funds together with smart contracts.
-- <span id="521d">**Assets Approval:** Ethereum’s token approval only allows for the approval of a specific asset.
+- **Assets Approval:** Ethereum’s token approval only allows for the approval of a specific asset.
 That equals multiple approvals when using more than one asset in a transaction.
-In contrast, Alephium’s APS allows asset management from multiple sources.</span>
+In contrast, Alephium’s APS allows asset management from multiple sources.
-- <span id="8488">**Built-in Functions:** Alephium’s APS provides built-in functions for committing assets and using them immediately, whereas Ethereum requires explicit approval and transfer calls.</span>
+- **Built-in Functions:** Alephium’s APS provides built-in functions for committing assets and using them immediately, whereas Ethereum requires explicit approval and transfer calls.
-- <span id="6887">**User Experience**: The APS controls all fund management on demand, so the user manual interaction with the dApps is restricted to the transaction they want to make.</span>
+- **User Experience**: The APS controls all fund management on demand, so the user manual interaction with the dApps is restricted to the transaction they want to make.

 ### What difference does the APS make?